skellis46/embodied-camera/embodied-camera-application-proposal.md

 - something about aesthetic, process-orientated (through creative practice), experiential and ethnographic

-1. scholarly article that shares and juxtaposes key themes from interviews with key ideas from previous scholarship about relationship between smartphones and our bodies (_RQ1 feeling_)
+1. scholarly article that shares and juxtaposes key themes from qualitative interviews with key ideas from previous scholarship about relationship between smartphones and our bodies (_RQ1 feeling_)
 2. annotated video lexicon of body gestures, movements and actions that are limited or afforded by the smartphone and its camera.
 This collection will be recorded, transcribed, organised and uploaded to project website (_RQ2 Limits and affordances_)
 3. audio-visual document of body-based practices or activities that question, expand and transform our conventional corporeal relationship to the smartphone.
 The practices will be recorded, transcribed, organised and uploaded to the project website (_RQ3 Adaptation and generation_)
 4. experimental film or "screendance" developed from practices in _RQ2_ and _RQ3_